mal49/dumbproject/README.md

 4. **Cookie Issues**
    - Clear browser cookies if experiencing login problems
    - Check browser settings allow cookies
-   - Visit `/src/examples/cookie_demo.php` to view current cookie status
    - Ensure cookies are enabled in your browser

-### Technical Support

-This is a demonstration system for educational purposes.
-For issues:
-1. Check XAMPP services are running
-2. Verify database import was successful
-3. Review browser console for JavaScript errors
-4. Check PHP error logs in XAMPP

 ## System Requirements